-- PTSD Partner (an education and workshop platform that provides a wide variety of awareness, services and products to support PTSD awareness, a blog to share journeys and resources with encouragement for those living with disabilities in our communities)
+- PTSD Partner (an education and workshop platform that provides a wide variety of awareness, services, and products to support PTSD awareness, a blog to share journeys and resources with encouragement for those living with disabilities in our communities)

 - Ask Nana Children’s Book Series (dedicated to helping children and their families deal with important issues they are experiencing in their homes with Post Traumatic Stress Disorder, that may be confusing from a child’s perspective)

-- Red Carpet Extravaganza with Media PRO Productions (developed to prepare women and men how to present themselves in the best possible light when they are on camera, primarily geared towards entrepreneurs, corporate executives and business professionals who need to give interviews, present materials, or have to be “in the limelight” for any reason with video and photography)
+- Red Carpet Extravaganza with Media PRO Productions (developed to prepare women and men how to present themselves in the best possible light when they are on camera, primarily geared towards entrepreneurs, corporate executives, and business professionals who need to give interviews, present materials, or have to be “in the limelight” for any reason with video and photography)

 These initiatives (and more) help individuals and businesses recognize and promote the beauty and strength derived from their own incredible stories, and all of our energy is devoted to helping remove (sometimes self-imposed) barriers to their success.
 Every effort we put forth is to bring well-deserved attention, support, and love to individuals who need guidance in realizing their potential.

 For more information, please feel free to call me at 1-877-605-6389 or email me at email@example.com.
 If your organization has a need for any of the above services, we welcome the opportunity to earn additional funding for COHH.
-We don’t accept handouts; we are a working charity offering individuals many options to learn new skills, acclimate to a working environment, community service and “Pay It Forward” for those who receive our services.
+We don’t accept handouts; we are a working charity offering individuals many options to learn new skills, acclimate to a working environment, community service, and “Pay It Forward” for those who receive our services.
 Because I was once that little girl who wanted so much more, my team and I dedicate our lives to helping others with the Circle Of Helping Hands platform.
 Whether you are a potential donor, a media representative, or simply an individual who would like to learn more about my services, I welcome your call or email.

 Thank you so much for your time!
 There are thousands, if not millions, of individuals who still need our support.
 It only takes one to dream to believe in and one goal to achieve to make a profound difference.
 Together, please help us reach them!
 Please help us help them!

-To learn more or volunteer please call:
+To learn more, volunteer, or donate, please call: